preespp/ITBench-Scenarios/sre/docs/incident_scenarios.md

 - Checkout pod in ImagePullBackOff state due to incorrect architecture image

 **Alerts:**
-- Error Rate Above Threshold (frontend-service-1)
+- Error Rate Above Threshold (frontend-service)

 **Recommended Actions:**
 - Change the image of checkout to correct image for amd64 system